Non-toxic Ammo and Fishing Tackle

 At this time in Iowa, choosing non-toxic ammo and fishing tackle is still a personal choice.
-To help you learn about non-lead alternatives and to locate manufacturers please see the links below.
+To help you learn about non-lead alternatives and to locate manufacturers please see the links below in alphabetical order.

 SOAR does encourage all hunters and anglers to "go lead-free."